Skip to main content

 Where StayWork fits

-StayWork CDMX is strongest for guests who are moving out of “short trip” mode and into mid-term living mode.
-Our setup is designed around furnished stays in Roma Norte and Narvarte where Wi-Fi, self check-in, and monthly usability matter.
+StayWork CDMX is strongest for guests moving out of “short trip” mode and into mid-term living mode — call it 14 nights and up, with most guests staying 25–45 nights.
+Our setup is designed around furnished stays in Roma Norte and Narvarte where dedicated desks, 200+ Mbps Wi-Fi, self check-in for late AICM arrivals, and laundry-in-unit are the floor, not the upsell.

 Next step by decision